SpiraMira/HybridMode-Public/README.md

 ## History

+- October 24, 2018:
+  - updated the hardware-compatibility-list with models tested in the private repo
+  - updated the checksums for CoreUI
 - October 23, 2018:
   - repo goes public with solid menubar, flat mode and new hybrid mode with CoreUI patches